+Validation that rate of adaptation is not biased by recombination

 Because coronaviruses are known to recombine, and recombination has the potential to impact evolutionary analyses of selection, we sought to verify that our results are not swayed by the presence of recombination.
-To do this, we simulated the evolution of OC43 lineage A spike and RdRp genes under varying levels of recombination and positive selection and used our implementation of the Bhatt method to identify adaptive substitutions.
-As the strength of positive selection increases, we detect more adaptive substitutions, regardless of the level of recombination (Fig. 7).
+To do this, we simulated the evolution of OC43 lineage A spike and RdRp genes under varying levels of recombination and positive selection (representative phylogenies of simulated spike evolution can be seen in Figure 7- figure supplement 2) and used our implementation of the Bhatt method to identify adaptive substitutions.
+As the strength of positive selection increases, we detect more adaptive substitutions, regardless of the level of recombination (Figure 7).
 This demonstrates that our estimates of adaptive evolution are not biased by recombination events.

+Time to Most Recent Common Ancestor (TMRCA) of RdRp and subdomains of spike

 Finally, we know that strong directional selection skews the shape of phylogenies (Volz, Koelle, and Bedford 2013).
 In influenza H3N2, immune selection causes the genealogy to adopt a ladder-like shape where the rungs are formed by viral diversification and each step is created by the appearance of new, antigenically-superior variants that replace previous variants.
-This ladder-like shape can also be seen in the phylogenies of the OC43 and 229E (Fig. 1).
+This ladder-like shape can also be seen in the phylogenies of the OC43 and 229E (Figure 1).
 In this case, selection can be quantified by the timescale of population turnover as measured by the Time to Most Recent Common Ancestor (TMRCA), with the expectation that stronger selection will result in more frequent steps and therefore a smaller TMRCA measure (Bedford, Cobey, and Pascual 2011).
-We computed average TMRCA values from phylogenies built on Spike, S1, S2 or RdRp sequences of OC43 and 229E (Table 1).
+We computed average TMRCA values from phylogenies built on Spike, S1, S2 or RdRp sequences of OC43 lineage A and 229E (Table 2).
+We did not compute TMRCA for OC43 lineage B because the limited number of available RdRp sequences for this lineage mean that TMRCA can only be calculated for about 4 years, which could artificially skew the TMRCA estimates.
+Our estimates of HCoV spike TMRCA are roughly 2-2.5 longer the estimated TMRCA for influenza A/H3N2 hemagglutinin (Bedford, Cobey, and Pascual 2011).

 We observe that, for both OC43 lineage A and 229E, the average TMRCA is lower in spike than RdRp and lower in S1 versus S2.
 These results suggest strong directional selection in S1, likely driven by pressures to evade the humoral immune system.
-The difference in TMRCA between S1 and S2 is indicative not only of differing selective pressures acting on these two spike domains, but also of intra-spike recombination, which emphasizes the importance of using methods that are robust to recombination to detect adaptive evolution.
+The difference in TMRCA between S1 and S2 is indicative not only of differing selective pressures acting on these two spike domains, but also of intra-spike recombination.
+This is because the immune selection imposed on S1, should also propagate neutral hitch-hiker mutations in closely-linked regions such as S2.
+The difference in TMRCA suggests that recombination may uncouple these regions.
+Recombination can also push TMRCA to higher values, though this should not have a larger impact on RdRp than S1.
+The contributions of the forces of directional selection and recombination are difficult to parse from the TMRCA results.
+This emphasizes the importance of using methods, such as the Bhatt method, that are robust to recombination to detect adaptive evolution.